 A. We wanted a central location for all the monthly challenges since it will shift on Twitter each month.
-We also wanted a place to commemorate writers who have participated in a challenge.
 (Read How Doctor Who Inspired Our First Writing Challenge.)
 Edit: We no longer update many sections of this website other than the FAQ.

 Q. How do you keep track of people in the current challenge?